SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.1.1 (a) Index of coastal eutrophication; and (b) plastic debris density

-This target is interpreted to cover research about the prevention and reduction of marine pollution (all kinds).
-We consider the establishment/imrpovement of pollution monitoring to fall under prevention.
+This target is interpreted to cover research about the prevention and reduction of marine pollution We consider the establishment/improvement of pollution monitoring to fall under prevention.

-**All phrases should be combined with marine terms with `AND`**.
-This query consists of 3 phrases, the basic structure is *action + pollution*.
-The pollution terms are mostly the same between them; the difference is how closely they are combined with the various action terms (closely combined terms in phrase 1 (`NEAR/5`), medium in phrase 2 (`NEAR/15`), and loosely in phrase 3 (`AND`)).

 <a id="Marinepoll">[Lloyd-Smith and Immig (2018)](#f3)</a> was used to supplement with marine pollution types, as well as types mentioned in relation to the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities <a id="marinepollUN">[UN Environment Programme, n.d.](#f4)</a>.
 The `NOT PM.2.5 OR PM10` expression at the end was included to remove aspects of atmospheric pollution which can include terms for coast.

+It consists of 3 phrases.

 #### Phrase 1

+The general structure is *action + pollution*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

+The pollution terms and structure are mostly the same between the three phrases; the difference is how closely they are combined with the various action terms (closely combined terms in phrase 1 (`NEAR/5`), medium in phrase 2 (`NEAR/15`), and loosely in phrase 3 (`AND`)).

-`tackle` is not included as an action term as it could be a type of marine debris.
+Action terms: `tackle` is not included as an action term as it could be a type of marine debris.

-`pollution` covers various kinds (e.g. noise pollution). `"effluent$" OR "runoff" OR "run off" OR "eutrophicat*" OR "ecotox*" OR "pesticide$"` will cover various types of pollution from agriculture and aquaculture. `waste OR discharge` are limited to certain fields as they are such general words (e.g. fish waste, heat waste).
+Pollution terms: `pollution` covers various kinds (e.g. noise pollution). `"effluent$" OR "runoff" OR "run off" OR "eutrophicat*" OR "ecotox*" OR "pesticide$"` will cover various types of pollution from agriculture and aquaculture. `waste OR discharge` are limited to certain fields as they are such general words (e.g. fish waste, heat waste).
 In this phrase, some pollutants (e.g. `mercury`) need to be combined with `pollution or contamination`, because there are papers discussing their removal from e.g. gases in industrial processes using marine organisms.

 ```Ceylon =
 TS=